astorDev/nist/proxy/nginx/article/index.md

 ## Demystifying The Simplest Nginx Docker Setup

 First of all, how does nginx serve something, having that we didn't provide it with any configuration.
 Well, the container does ship with the default configuration in place.
-To figure out how this configuration look we can use the command below:
+To figure out how this configuration looks we can use the command below:

 ```sh
 docker exec -it playground-nginx-1 cat etc/nginx/nginx.conf